 It is astounding what can be done with something seemingly so simple as Greenfoot provided that you know what you are doing, which we didn’t really.
 But we had to work in teams, we were required to structure our code with design patterns, which we were thought a handful.
 We had to version our code with SVN and we had to create a product requirements document.
 Pretty fancy for the second semester.

 We were just playing of course.
 Four people working together on a small thing, without any idea of how to structure it, led to everyone working on everything trial-and-error based.
 Almost each commit resulted in plenty of conflicts.
 The design patterns topic wasn’t better, but it was easier: you always have a list you iterate through, so there you have your iterator and since you have a GUI and some events, there you have your listeners (aka observer pattern).
 And you can always declare something to be a singleton.
 Voilà.

+Well-meant teaching methods did not always lead to the desired results.
 Instead of “playing” developer and project manager I really would have preferred to understand what I was doing, to understand what design patterns are good for and not just the simplest ones and to learn how to structure my code.
 It would have been important to learn how to deal with threads (above the very superficial level we did), to learn about reflection and generics and to delve deeper into the collection APIs.
 I really would have liked to learn how to master the debugger and the IDE.